quangtmd/IT-Service/README.md

     npm install
     ```
 3.  **Set your Environment Variables:**
     Create a file named `.env` in the project root (if it doesn't exist) and add your Gemini API key.
-The backend URL is handled automatically by the proxy.
+The backend URL for local development is handled automatically by the proxy.
     ```
     # .env file in the project's root directory
     VITE_GEMINI_API_KEY=YOUR_API_KEY_HERE